 Meetings will be held in-person or online through video-conferencing software.

-The student will be read a 'Caution Notice' at the start of the meeting.
-This must be signed, virtually or inperson, by both the representative from the Academic Integrity Unit and the student before the meeting can proceed.
+The student will be issued with a 'Caution Notice' prior to attending the meeting.
+This must be signed, as a hard-copy or electronic signature, by both the representative from the Academic Integrity Unit and the student before the meeting can proceed.